lume/element-behaviors/README.md

 div.setAttribute('has', 'foo bar click-logger')
 ```

-The new value of the `has` attribute no longer has "baz" and now has "click-logger".
-The Baz
+The new value of the `has` attribute no longer has "baz" and now has
-behavior will have its `disconnectedCallback()` method called for cleanup, while the a
+"click-logger".
+The `Baz` behavior will have its `disconnectedCallback()` method
-`new ClickLogger` instance will be constructed and have its `connectedCallback()` method called.
+called for cleanup, while a `new ClickLogger` instance will be constructed and
+have its `connectedCallback()` method called.

 > **Note**
-> If you were to call `div.setAttribute('has', 'click-logger')` thinking that you were adding
+> If you were to call `div.setAttribute('has', 'click-logger')` thinking that you
-> the "click-logger" behavior, you will have removed all three "foo", "bar", and "baz" behaviors
+> were adding the `click-logger` behavior, you will have removed all three `foo`,
+> `bar`, and `baz` behaviors and the element will have only a `click-logger`
-> because the new `has` attribute is `has="click-logger"`.
+> behavior because the new `has` attribute is `has="click-logger"`.

-### `Element.prototype.behaviors`
+## `Element.prototype.behaviors`

 All elements have a new `.behaviors` property that returns a map of strings to
 behavior instances.
-This makes it easy to get a behavior from an element to
+This makes it easy to get a behavior instance from an element to
 interact with its APIs as needed.
 For example:

 ```html